Cycle the Baltics

 After breakfast, we leave Latvia and transfer directly to Lithuania (approximately four hours).
 We begin our ride in Sventoji on a beautiful cycle route to Klaipeda, which lies along the Baltic Coast.
 On the way, we pass Palanga, a traditional bucket and spade seaside town with a long sandy stretch.
 It's a fun place for a wander and sea dip, and one of the most favoured seaside towns among Lithuanians.
 There are numerous cafes where we can lunch and enjoy the atmosphere before we set off for our final destination of Klaipeda, our base for two nights.

-Accommodation: Green Park Hotel Klaipeda (or similar)
+Accommodation: Old Mill Hotel or Memel Hotel (or similar)

 Day 8 : Transfer To Curonian Spit National Park; Explore By Bike